mikepell007/ludus_r7_agent/README.md

 - Copy installer image to files directory
 - Update tasks/main.yml with filename

-* For stand -lone usage
+* For stand alone usage
-To store install token, create the file ~/secrets.yml and populate the 'sentinel_one_install_token' variable with your Sentinel One install token:
+To store install token, create the file ~/secrets.yml and populate the 'r7_customer_agent_key' variable with your Rapid7 customer agent key:
 ```
-sentinel_one_install_token: xxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxx
+r7_customer_agent_key: xxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxx
 ```

 * For Ludus usage, this file must be in the ludus user home directory (typically /home/ludus).